WHITE PAPER

 EMQX Overview

-The EMQX project was launched on GitHub in 2012 and is licensed under Apache version 2.0.
+The EMQX project was launched on GitHub in 2012 and is licensed under Apache version 2.0 for the open-source edition, while the enterprise edition is licensed under the Business Source License 1.1.
+The following content refers to the EMQX open-source edition unless specified otherwise.
 The idea for EMQX originated from the need for a massively scalable MQTT broker that could handle millions of concurrent connections.

 EMQX is now the world's most scalable MQTT messaging server with a distributed architecture based on Mria + RLOG.
 EMQX 5.0, the latest version, scales to establish 100 million concurrent MQTT connections with a single cluster of 23 nodes.